Carles-V/BlenderFilterChannels/README.md

 I couldn't find this functionality in Blender, so I made this addon for the Graph Editor to solve it.
 It filters X, Y, Z for both Translations and Euler Rotations.

-Note that this doesn't work for Quaternion, and I didn't add scales as those are things that you usually don't need this type of behavior for.
-There's room to add them, and probably in a future version, I will make a button to search for attributes with the same name to cover those or other special attributes shared between different controls.
+Note that this doesn't work for Quaternion rotations.

-You can use hide and unhide hotkeys instead of buttons, made them for Maya users who are not familiar with hotkeys.
-You can use Shift key to make multiple selections.
+You can use hide and unhide hotkeys instead of buttons, made them for users who are not familiar with hotkeys.
+You can use Shift key to make multiple selections and Ctrl to subtract multiple selections.

 # HOW TO INSTALL